sagarkhadka12345/express-cpp/readme.md

 ## Project Overview

 Welcome to the C++ Express-Like Framework project!
 This is an educational initiative aimed at exploring the development of a web framework in C++ inspired by Express.js.
-The project is designed to help learners deepen their understanding of C++, web development concepts, and the design principles behind web frameworks.
+The project is to learn c++

 ## Features

 - **Routing System:** Create routes for handling HTTP requests and defining their corresponding handlers.
 - **Middleware Support:** Implement middleware functions to perform tasks before or after the main request handler.
 - **Request and Response Objects:** Manipulate HTTP request and response objects to handle incoming requests and send responses.
-- **Template Engine Integration:** Optionally integrate a simple template engine for dynamic content generation.
-- **Error Handling:** Implement mechanisms for handling errors gracefully and providing meaningful responses.

 ## Getting Started